startwind/forrest/docs/formats/yaml-format.md

 #### Valid constraints

 - `integer`: checks if the given value is a number (integer).
-- `not-empty`: checks if the given value is not empty
+- `not-empty`: checks if the given value is not empty.
+- `file-exists`: checks if a file exists.
+- `file-not-exists`: checks if a file does not exist.

 #### Example